ATI RN

 Correct Answer: B

 Rationale: The correct answer is B: Determine how the adolescent's health has affected family roles.
-This is important as the nurse needs to understand the impact of the adolescent's illness on family dynamics and roles.
+This is important because the nurse needs to understand the impact of the adolescent's illness on the family dynamics and roles.
 By assessing this, the nurse can provide appropriate support and resources to help the family cope effectively.

 Question 2 of 5